(This article was originally published on 3/06/2018 and updated on 7/27/2021)

 For example, say you’ve spent the last week telling prospects about a new feature you’ve added, hoping your pitch would help increase your close rate.
 At the end of the week, you check your CRM and see no increase in the number of prospects that turned into paying clients.
 Rather than wasting time pitching the same way and getting nowhere the following week, instead, you rework your pitch to focus on features each specific prospect may find valuable.

 By tracking your performance regularly, you can focus on areas that need improvement, as need be, to meet organizational goals faster.

 With all that free time, get selling

-With a million and one things on your plate, finishing them all successfully can feel impossible sometimes, which can lead to feeling discouraged and unmotivated.
-The secret to a happy, strong performance at work is all in your sales productivity.
+With a million things on your plate, finishing them all can feel impossible, and can lead to feeling discouraged and unmotivated.
+The secret to a smooth, effective closing process lies within your sales productivity.

 Start by creating more time for yourself by narrowing your focus and planning ahead.
 Then, work smarter by leveraging the tools at your fingertips and collaborating with other departments.
 And finally, fine-tune your process with KPIs and frequent evaluations of your tactics and performance.
 Put it all together, and you’ll be setting yourself up for success.
 With more free time at your disposal, you can stop scrambling to put together that perfect proposal and focus on closing more deals.